 Every student has a right to learn in a safe, caring and supportive environment.
-Our schools are actively engaged in bullying awareness, intervention and prevention through programs, such as Roots of Empathy, Restorative Practices, Empowered Student Partnerships, Bullying Prevention and Intervention Week and more.
+Our schools are actively engaged in bullying awareness, intervention and prevention through programs including Roots of Empathy, restorative practices, Empowered Student Partnerships, Bullying Prevention and Intervention Week and more.